Below is a snapshot of the various state tests:

 Quarter 4: FSA ELA (Writing & Reading) - given to all 9th and 10th graders.

 Algebra 1 EOC - students currently enrolled in Algebra 1

 US History and Biology 1 EOC - students currently enrolled in respective courses.

 Please see the Testing calendar for specific dates of each test administration.
-Testing windows are short and it is imperative for your student to be at school on the day they are scheduled to test.
+Testing windows are short and it is imperative for your student to be in school on the date they are scheduled to test.

 Please call the Testing Office (352-291-4000, ext.
 59729) if you have any questions.